Selector lever 1

 M: manual mode

-With the selection lever 1 in position P, switch on the ignition.
+With gear lever 1 in position P, start the engine.

-To move out of position P, you must depress the brake pedal before pressing the unlocking button 2.
+To move out of that position, you must depress the brake pedal (the c warning light on the display 4 comes on) before pressing the unlocking button 2.

-With the foot on the brake pedal (the warning light 3 on the display goes out), move the lever out of position P.
+With your foot on the brake pedal (warning light c in display 4 goes out), move the lever out of position P.

 Only engage D or R when the vehicle is stopped, with your foot on the brake and the accelerator pedal released.